jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

 Example 2:

-hashtag A is used 1000 times, hashtag B is used 1000 times, but all the posts which use hashtag A are viewed 50000 times, but all the posts which use hashtag B are viewed 2000 times, then A is the clear winner.
+hashtag A is used 1000 times, hashtag B is used 1000 times, but all the posts which use hashtag A are (in total) viewed 50000 times, but all the posts which use hashtag B are (in total) viewed 2000 times, then A is the clear winner.

 2. when users run this command: